Tom Goodman-Hill: Television

 Goodman-Hill is known for playing Joe Hawkins in Humans.
 He played the police constable in Ideal.
 He appeared in the Jonathan Creek episode "Miracle in Crooked Lane" as Jeff, an episode of Murder in Mind, series 5 of BBC One's Hustle as Alfie Baron and as the Reverend Golightly in the Doctor Who episode "The Unicorn and the Wasp".

 He has had recurring parts in several comedies, including The Office as Ray, and Broken News.
 He also appeared as Brick Beckham in time-travelling comedy Goodnight Sweetheart.

 In 2008, Goodman-Hill played John Lilburne in Channel 4's period drama, The Devil's Whore.
 Goodman-Hill can trace his father's family back to Lilburne's Uncle Joseph, through 16 generations.

 In 2011, he played Neil Hunter in the drama Case Histories starring Jason Isaacs and in 2011 in Spy.
 In 2013–2016, Goodman-Hill played Roger Grove in the ITV series Mr Selfridge and Dr Mawsley in The Thirteenth Tale for the BBC.

 He also appeared in episode 4 of series one of Call the Midwife and as Maurice Jones in a 2014 episode of ITV's Foyle's War entitled "The Russian House".
 In 2015 he starred in Channel 4's Humans.
 He has also narrated all current seasons of Ultimate Airport Dubai.

 In July 2016, Goodman-Hill played Assistant Commissioner Stone in the BBC's three-part television adaptation of Joseph Conrad's 1907 novel The Secret Agent.

 In March 2019, Goodman-Hill played Adam, the husband of Leah, in the ITV drama Cheat.

 In February 2020, Goodman-Hill played DI Hewson in the BBC's Inside Number 9 in an episode called "Misdirection".

 Goodman-Hill played Darrien O'Connor, a sexual abuser, in Netflix's Baby Reindeer, released in April 2024.
 His performance earned a nomination for a Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

+In 2026, Goodman-Hill played a minor part in Two Weeks in August, a British drama series created by Catherine Shepherd.
+Goodman-Hill's wife, Jessica Raine, played the lead character, Zoe.
+In a five star review, the Guardian said that Goodman-Hill played his "dreadful" character James "with glee".

+Advertising

+Goodman-Hill has been involved in advertisements for television and radio, the most prolific of which being the voice of Tyrannosaurus Alan in a series of four televised advertisements for Volvic mineral water, alongside Matt Berry.